YimingLiu-ds/brain-inspired-replay/README.md

-# Brain-Inspired Replay
+# Research Project:
+## Exploring the application of brain-inspired memory exaggeration to a state-of-the-art continual learning model
-A PyTorch implementation of the continual learning experiments with deep neural networks described in the following paper:
+Adaptions brain-inpsired adaptions to the PyTorch implementation of the continual learning experiments with deep neural networks described in the following paper:
 * Brain-inspired replay for continual learning with artificial neural networks: https://www.nature.com/articles/s41467-020-17866-2